anaumghori/step-distillation/README.md

 # Step-by-Step Distillation
-- IN PROGRESS -
+``IN PROGRESS``

 This is my attempt at re-implementing the [Step-by-Step Distillation](https://arxiv.org/abs/2305.02301) method and evaluating its performance against various baseline approaches.
 My goal is to test its effectiveness and explore how it compares to traditional methods.
+There are some slight changes to my code and approach compared to the original paper

 # Workflow Overview
 1. Dataset Preparation